-When John Mark Karr was picked up in Thailand August 16, police thought they finally had a break in the 1996 murder case of 6-year-old pageant princess JonBenet Ramsey.
+When John Mark Karr was picked up in Thailand Aug.
+16, police thought they finally had a break in the 1996 murder case of then 6-year-old JonBenet Ramsey.

 After all, Karr publicly said "No" when asked if he was innocent.

-But on Monday, after finding the 41-year-old school teacher's DNA didn't match that found on the little girl's underwear, Colorado authorities said they weren't going to charge Karr with the murder.
+But on Monday, after finding the 41-year-old school teacher's DNA did not match the DNA found on the little girl's underwear, Colorado authorities said they weren't going to charge Karr with the murder.